brianadams2337/containerstore-demo/.changeset/thick-dancers-accept.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[PLP\]** Enhanced mobile sort selection UX with a more intuitive slider interface.

-Created new `SFMobileSortSelection.vue` component and replaced dropdown-based sort selection in `SFFilterSlideInContent.vue` with a slider interface.
+**\[PLP\]** To enhance mobile usability, the new `SFMobileSortSelection.vue` component has been introduced.
+It implements a slider-and-chip interface and replaces the former dropdown-based sorting logic within SFFilterSlideInContent.vue.
 The previous dropdown implementation for sort selection on mobile devices was not optimal for touch interactions and required multiple taps to change sort options.
-The new slider interface with chips:

-- Provides better touch targets for mobile users
-- Offers immediate visual feedback
-- Reduces the number of interactions needed to change sort order
+The new slider interface with chips provides better touch targets for mobile users, offers immediate visual feedback and reduces the number of interactions needed to change sort order.